NotReeceHarris/Encryptoid/entoid-cypher1/readme.md

 **Status**  : Bugged | No plan to fix at time of commit <br>
-**message** : This methord only works if the plain text key and message is less then 20 characters
+**message** : This program only works if the plain text key and message is less then 20 characters each.

 ***